 Percent Davis Tube Weight Recovery ("%DTWR") refers to the weight percent of the sample concentrated in the magnetic fraction using the Davis Tube procedure.
 This can be closely equivalent to the percent magnetite in the Crude sample, but results are highly dependent on the fineness of grind (sample comminution), liberation, magnetite-silica grain size and mineral fabric.
 Davis Tube concentrates are also assayed for iron and other oxides expressed in weight percent.
-The % magnetic iron in the Crude sample can be obtained by multiplying the %DTWR figure by the %Fe in the Davis Tube concentrate, but again, the accuracy of the result is sensitive to grind (liberation) and grind size must be specified.
+The % magnetic iron ("%magFe") in the Crude sample can be obtained by multiplying the %DTWR figure by the %Fe in the Davis Tube concentrate, but again, the accuracy of the result is sensitive to grind (liberation) and grind size must be specified. %Hematite iron or %Hematitic iron ("%HmFe") is the iron in a sample that is attributed to hematite.
 Total Iron Recovery ("TFe Recovery") is the %TFe units recovered in an iron concentrate compared to the %TFe in the Crude sample.

 Saturation Magnetic Analyser ("Satmagan") provides an alternative method to Davis Tube for estimating the magnetic iron content of a sample.
-It is an electromagnetic method and results are often expressed as $\%Fe_3O_4$ or as % magnetite.
+It is an electromagnetic method and results are often expressed as %Fe3O4 or as % magnetite.
 Unlike DT, however, the method does not produce a concentrate that can be chemically or mineralogical analysed, but the measurements are not sensitive to liberation issues.